 Classrooms and Computer Availability

 - Classrooms: Locate your classrooms in advance.
-Campus map is available online and in the Student Handbook.
+The campus map is available online and in the Student Handbook.

-- Computer Access: Computers are available for your use in the Advising Center (FR 273), Financial Aid and Student Accounts (FR 201), or Admissions (FR 221) to take care of College business.
+- Computer Access: Computers are available for your use in the Advising Center (FR 273), Financial Aid and Student Accounts (FR 201), or Admissions (FR 221).

 - New Student Orientation & Program Day: Attend your scheduled mandatory New Student Orientation.
 You will learn about the supportive services available to you and academic expectations.

-- Student Handbook: Your responsibility as a student at HCC is to become familiar with the College's policies and procedures in the Student Handbook.
-Become aware of policies, procedures, deadlines for financial aid, add/drop, withdrawals, and refunds, and the student code of conduct.
+- Student Handbook: All students must become familiar with the College's policies and procedures in the Student Handbook.
+Familiarize yourself with policies, procedures, deadlines for financial aid, add/drop, withdrawals, refunds, and the student code of conduct.

 - Clubs & Organizations: Have fun, make connections, develop leadership skills, and pursue new interests.
-Clubs and organizations enhance and compliment the learning taking place in the classroom.
-Join a student club or organization in Student Activities (DON 103) (413) 552-2060.
-Take advantage!
+Clubs and organizations enhance and complement the learning taking place in the classroom.
+Join a student club or organization in Student Activities (DON 103; 413.552.2060).

-- Use on-campus resources like the Center for Academic Program Support (CAPS) (tutoring, math center, writing center, learning coaches), the library, the Office for Students with Disabilities and Deaf Services, Veteran Services, the Center for Career Development, and more Student Services.
+- Take advantage of on-campus resources like the Center for Academic Program Support (CAPS) (tutoring, math center, writing center, learning coaches), the library, the Office for Students with Disabilities and Deaf Services, Veteran Services, the Center for Career Development, and more Student Services.

-- Advising: Meet with your academic advisor to discuss your program of study by asking questions that you may have regarding your course schedule, pace for completion of degree/certificate, and how you are doing with your grades.
+- Advising: Meet with your academic advisor to discuss your program of study and ask any questions that you may have regarding your course schedule, pace for completion of degree/certificate, and how you are doing with your grades.
 At your assigned orientation you will receive a card with your advisor's name.
-If you do not receive an advisor's name, you can access your advisor's name at MyHCC Online Services or contact Academic Affairs (413) 552-2070.
+If you do not receive or have misplaced this card, you can access your advisor's name at MyHCC Online Services or contact Academic Affairs at 413.552.2070.

-- Transfer: Meet with the transfer counselor early on to set a plan to transfer, because this plan will help you understand the requirements from the transfer institution, such as courses, GPA, and MassTransfer options.
-Contact: Mark Broadbent (413) 552-2498.
+- Transfer: Meet with a transfer counselor early on to create a plan to transfer so you will understand the requirements from the transfer institution such as courses, GPA, and MassTransfer options.
+Contact Mark Broadbent at 413.552.2498.